-This program strives to preserve and improve homes by making them healthier, safer and more energy affordable.
-The program specifically focuses on assisting low-income people, giving priority to elderly, individuals with disabilities and families with young children.
-Inspections and tune-ups of heating systems are done, safety inspections of all gas, oil and wood appliances, and electrical, pest and plumbing inspections are done as needed.
-Insulation is installed, general air sealing measures done and minor repairs that are necessary in order to insulate the home.
+This mission of the Home Weatherization Assistance Program is to preserve and improve homes by making them healthier, safer and more energy efficient.
+The program specifically focuses on assisting low-income people giving priority to elderly, individuals with disabilities and families with young children.

-To qualify, the gross income received by all household members must be at or below 60 percent state or 200 percent of the current federally established poverty guidelines – whichever is greater.
+To qualify, the gross income received by all household members must be at or below 60% of the state established poverty guidelines or 200% of the current federally established poverty guidelines – whichever is greater.
 Income documentation and evaluation is required to determine actual eligibility.
 The homeowner will be required to sign authorization forms if determined eligible for assistance.
 Homes that are severely deteriorated and require extensive repairs may be ruled “beyond the scope of the program” and therefore ineligible for weatherization

 To see if you qualify or if you have any questions call us at 360-500-4528 or 1-800-828-4883.
 You will be asked to provide required documentation to establish eligibility prior to scheduling your appointment.